-Expressed as a percentage, this measure represents how many ventures in BCIC-funded programs have protected their intellectual property or have registered a trade secret compared to how many have not.
-Data for this measure will be gathered via required progress reports from program partners.
-The target for each year is based on data gathered for all ventures participating in BCIC-funded programs.
-Venture acceleration programs emphasize the importance of patents and trade secrets, considering it a strength for entry into the program.
-Companies that are accepted without patents or trade secrets will be encouraged where appropriate to do so.
+Expressed as a percentage, this measure represents how many ventures in BCIC-funded programs have taken action to protect their intellectual property compared to how many have not.
+Data for this measure is gathered via required progress reports from program partners.
+The target for each year is based on data gathered for ventures participating in BCIC-funded programs.
+Venture acceleration programs emphasize the importance of patents and trade secrets, considering intellectual property protection a strength for entry into the program.
+Companies that are accepted without patents or trade secrets will be encouraged where appropriate to acquire such.
+Due to the length of the patent application process, patents pending and other formal processes underway will be considered.

 BCIC supports programs and initiatives that help innovative technologies reach the market.
-A secured patent demonstrates the innovative nature of a startup's technology.
+A patent demonstrates the innovative nature of a startup's technology.
+Trade secrets are also an effective way of shielding intellectual property.
 A product based on a novel technology tends to have a stronger chance of competing against established competitors because it can offer differentiated value to customers.
-Companies with patented Intellectual Property are better able to defend their innovation when they become successful in the market.
+Companies with patented intellectual property are better able to defend their innovation when they become successful in the market.
 By encouraging the use of patents and trade secrets, venture acceleration programs will improve the growth rate and survivability of small and medium-sized (SME) businesses located in British Columbia.